DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

   - [Life 3.0: Being Human in the Age of Artificial Intelligence](https://www.amazon.co.uk/Life-3-0-Being-Artificial-Intelligence/dp/024123719X/)
   - [Homo Deus: A Brief History of Tomorrow](https://www.amazon.co.uk/Homo-Deus-Brief-History-Tomorrow/dp/1910701874)
   - [What Technology Wants](https://www.amazon.co.uk/What-Technology-Wants-Kevin-Kelly/dp/0143120174)

+## Assembly and Bytecode
+Assembly code is a representation of what the machine code that the CPUs actually execute.
+It is the lowest level of abstraction that you can program.

+The moment I fallen in love with programming was when (as a teenager) I executed the POKE assembly command in my ZX Spectrum, which changed a pixel on my TV screen.
+That was such a magical moment because I had direct control over what was happening inside the computer and screen.

+[PEEK and POKE](https://en.wikipedia.org/wiki/PEEK_and_POKE) were [BASIC](https://en.wikipedia.org/wiki/BASIC) commands that allow direct memory access and manipulation (PEEK reads and POKE writes).
+What I was doing was to write directly to the memory location that was used to control the screen (i.e. each byte in that memory address represented a small section of the screen).

+A while later I started learning how to go deeper and explored writing assembly code.
+In those 'pre internet' days there was very little information around and with only one book available, I actually remember manually translated assembly code into binary by hand (I didn't started with an assembler compiler).
+Eventually I got an assembler and did many experiments in the ZX Spectrum, the [Amiga 500](https://en.wikipedia.org/wiki/Amiga_500) and the x86 PCs (which when compared with the Amiga's Motorola 68000 microprocessor had a much more complex memory layout).

+In fact my first 'security hacks' were based around memory and disk manipulations written in assembly.
+They were designed to manipulate and change the behavior of the games I was playing (I think there was some cool way to get more money in SimCity)

+Looking back, what I can see is that when I was writing assembly language, what I was doing was learning (in a very efficient way) about: computer architecture, memory layout, systems design, programming and much more.
+For example learning about hardware interrupts, TSR (Terminate and Stay Resident), and Kernel vs User-land memory, did wonders for my understanding of computer science.

+These days you are more likely to code in Python, Java or .Net than assembly.
+But if you look under the hood, these languages are compiled into [bytecode](https://en.wikipedia.org/wiki/Bytecode) which is a normalized version of assembly.

+For example here is what `print("Hello, World!")` looks like in [python's bytecode](https://opensource.com/article/18/4/introduction-python-bytecode)

+    0 LOAD_NAME                0 (print)
+    2 LOAD_CONST               0 ('Hello, World!')
+    4 CALL_FUNCTION            1

+Python (as with .Net and Java) is a [stack-based virtual machine](https://en.wikipedia.org/wiki/Stack_machine) which is provides a translation layer between the language and the CPU specific machine code

+### Decompiling code

+Bytecode is the reason why .Net and Java can be easily decompiled from an .dll or .class file.

+In .Net this can be quite spectacular since tools like [ILSpy](https://github.com/icsharpcode/ILSpy) allow the easy decompilation of non-obfuscated .Net assembly (including the ones from the Microsoft .Net Framework).

+For viewing C++ and other compiled code, two great tools on windows are [ollydbg](http://www.ollydbg.de) and [Ida Pro](https://www.hex-rays.com/products/ida/)